 always do this as a precautionary measure.

 I have carried out this process a number of times and as of yet, it never failed, but you never know, technology being what it is, that one occasion you don’t want it to fail it will!

 Navigate to your folder where your VM’s are stored.
 I usually use the default location

-and example to resize the disk to 100GB
+Change into the sub-directory of the machine and in this example resize the disk to 100GB

 Start your VM and then navigate to the Disk Management console.